ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 ### 5.4 Device Stream
 The device would open a stream channel to send the live video streams.
 This would help when there is an assisted operation to collect biometric.
 Please note the stream API’s are available only for registration environment.

-Device Stream Request:
+**Device Stream Request:**

 Used only for the registration module compatible devices.
+This api is visible only for the devices that are registered for the purpose as "Registration".

 **Request:**

 ```
 {

-“env”:  <target environment>,

-"purpose": <Auth or Registration>,

-"version": <expected version of the biometric element>,

- “transactionId”: <transaction Id for the current capture>,

-“bio”: [

-{

-    “type”: <type of the biometric data>,

-                                	“count”:  <fingerprint/Iris count, in case of face max is set to 1>,

- 			“exception”: [finger or iris to be excluded],

-        	        	        	“deviceId”: <internal Id>,
+    “deviceId”: "internal Id",

-                                	“deviceSubId”: <specific device Id>

-}

-],

-customOpts:

-{

-                                	 //max of 50 key value pair.
-This is so that vendor specific parameters can be sent if necessary.
-The values cannot be hardcoded and have to be configured by the apps server and should be modifiable upon need by the applications.
-Vendors are free to include additional parameters and fine-tuning parameters.
-None of these values should go undocumented by the vendor.
-No sensitive data should be available in the customOpts.

- }
+    “deviceSubId”: "device sub Id’s",
 }
 ```